franciscozorrilla/NICEgame_exercise/README.md

 The software in this repository is put under an APACHE licensing scheme

 ## Reference
-If you use NICEgame or any code in this repo, please cite the original publciation:
+If you use NICEgame (or any code in this repo) for your research, please consider citing the original publciation:

 > E. Vayena, A. Chiappino-Pepe, H. MohammadiPeyhani, Y. Francioli, N. Hadadi, M. Ataman, J. Hafner, S. Pavlou, & V. Hatzimanikatis, A workflow for annotating the knowledge gaps in metabolic reconstructions using known and hypothetical reactions, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 119 (46) e2211197119, https://doi.org/10.1073/pnas.2211197119 (2022).